“Isaac went out to meditate in the field toward evening; and he lifted up his eyes and looked, and behold, camels were coming.

 In my younger years when I worked for the Army at Fort Polk, Louisiana, on my desk I had a plaque which read, “Favour is deceitful, and beauty is vain; but a woman that feareth the Lord, she shall be praised.”
 (Proverbs 31:30)

 I began to realize very early in our marriage just how special that Betty was in my life.
 She has been like a crowning jewel.
-While we have enjoyed forty-eight years of marriage, we both have wished that the Lord would bring us home together.
+While we have enjoyed forty-nine plus years of marriage, we both have wished that the Lord would bring us home together.
 Neither of us can imagine being without the other.
-(Of course that is not likely to happen.)
+(Who knows.)

 This reflects on God’s original intention.
 Adam and Eve were created as co-regents, not as servant and master, yet with the human family heading up in Adam.
 It is important to understand this in its true sense.
 Paul and Peter touch on this in the new covenant.